-In this section I will deal with some issues in a detailed and, at the same time, simple way about the world of management control, its topics, both strategic and operating ones, the present trend, that is the way the companies do and, of course, my advice.
+In this section I will deal with some issues in a detailed and, at the same time, simple way about the world of controlling, its topics, both strategic and operating ones, both the current approaches and the future trends, that is the way the companies "do it" and are going to do it and, of course, my advice.

 42. Why is the Healthcare Cost Accounting so peculiar?